noorfatima-cyber/cybersecurity-learning/README.md

-# cybersecurity-learning
+# Cybersecurity Learning Journey

-Learning portfolio documenting my IT and cybersecurity journey, including networking, Linux, and defensive security projects.
+This repository documents my learning path in Blue Team cybersecurity.
+I will upload notes, labs, and small projects as I progress.